Parity of the coefficients of certain eta-quotients, III: two special classes: Proofs for

 The third ($t=15$) clause of the theorem is proved completely analogously to the first. \end{proof}

+\begin{remark} In the $t=11$ clause, if 22 is not a quadratic residue modulo $p^2$, then the two sets of values $6x^2 - 2 \cdot 3_{p^2}^{-1}$ and $33 y^2 - 2 \cdot 3_{p^2}^{-1}$ are disjoint except at $-2 \cdot 3_{p^2}^{-1}$, meaning they represent all residue classes modulo $p$ separately.
+This argument then cannot establish any congruences of the same sort at all.
+However, further congruences almost certainly exist and can likely be shown by additional analysis of the separate collections. \end{remark}

-\begin{proof}[Proof of Theorem \ref{equaldensities}] The first two clauses, for $G_5$, follow from multiplying through the second clause of Lemma \ref{f1f3-f1f5} by $f_5^2/f_1^2$ and $1/f_1^2$, respectively.
+\begin{proof}[Proof of Theorem \ref{equaldensities}] The first two clauses, for $G_5$, follow from multiplying through (\ref{f1f5clause}) by $f_5^2/f_1^2$ and $1/f_1^2$, respectively.
 In the former case, we obtain The term on the left is $G_5(q)$.
-The first term on the right is lacunary by Landau (Theorem \ref{Landaulac}), and the third term is equivalent to $\frac{f_{40}}{f_2}$, the $q \rightarrow q^2$ magnification of $\frac{f_{20}}{f_1}$.
+The first term on the right is lacunary by Landau's lacunarity theorem (Theorem \ref{Landaulac}), and the third term is equivalent to $\frac{f_{40}}{f_2}$, the $q \rightarrow q^2$ magnification of $\frac{f_{20}}{f_1}$.
 In the latter case, The term on the left is the generating function for the 5-regular partitions.
 The first term on the right is equivalent to $f_4$, and hence immediately lacunary since it is a quadratic series.
-The second term on the right is equivalent to $q$ times the $q \rightarrow q^2$ magnification of $G_5(q)$.
-The claim follows from extracting the odd-power terms on both sides.
+The second term on the right is a shift and magnification of $G_5(q)$: The claim follows from extracting the odd-power terms on both sides.
 By extracting even powers one immediately obtains the well-known fact that $b_5(2n)$ is lacunary, since it is odd if and only if $n$ is twice a pentagonal number.

-The fifth clause of the theorem likewise follows by multiplying through the same identity by $1/f_1$.
+The fifth clause of the theorem likewise follows by multiplying through identity (\ref{f1f5clause}) by $1/f_1$.
 We obtain The second term on the right is equivalent to $q G_{10}(q)$.
-Since $f_1^5 \equiv f_1 f_4$ is lacunary by Landau and $f_5$ is immediately lacunary, and the sum of two lacunary series is lacunary, the claim follows.
+Since $f_1^5 \equiv f_1 f_4$ is lacunary by Theorem \ref{Landaulac} and $f_5$ is immediately lacunary, and the sum of two lacunary series is lacunary, the claim follows.

-The third clause of the theorem follows from multiplying through the third clause of Lemma \ref{f1f3-f1f5} by $f_7^2/f_1^2$.
+The third clause of the theorem follows from multiplying through identity (\ref{f1f7clause}) by $f_7^2/f_1^2$.
 We obtain, as claimed, The density result follows since $f_1^{20} \equiv f_{16} f_4$ and hence the first two terms are lacunary, while the third term is equivalent to $q^6$ times the $q \rightarrow q^4$ magnification of $G_{14}(q)$.

-The fourth clause of the theorem is proved by multiplying through the first clause of Lemma \ref{f1f3-f1f5} by $1/f_1$ and rearranging terms.
+The fourth clause of the theorem is proved by multiplying through identity (\ref{f13clause}) by $1/f_1$ and rearranging terms.
 We obtain The left side is $q G_9(q)$, the first term on the right is lacunary, while the second term generates the 3-regular partitions.
 Hence the claim follows.

 Finally, the last clause of the theorem is shown using the substitution $q \rightarrow q^2$ in the first clause of Lemma \ref{f1f3-f1f5}, which yields Dividing through by $f_1$ and contracting the square on the terms on the right now gives which proves the claim. \end{proof}